Car Sensors: Classification and Application

 8. Vehicle Body Control Sensors

-The sensor for vehicle body control is mainly used to improve the safety, reliability, and comfort of automobiles.
-Because its working conditions are not as bad as those of the engine sensors and chassis, the general industrial sensors can be applied after a little improvement.
-This kind of automobile sensors can be mainly divided into 6 groups according to their applications:
+Vehicle body control sensors are primarily used to improve automotive safety, reliability, and comfort.
+Since their operating conditions are less harsh than engine sensors and chassis components, general industrial sensors can be applied with minor modifications.
+These automotive sensors can be categorized into several groups according to their applications:

-(1) In automatic air conditioning systems, there are temperature sensors, humidity sensors, air volume sensors, and sunshine sensors.
+(1) Automatic climate control systems: temperature sensors, humidity sensors, air volume sensors, and sunlight sensors

-(1) In transmission control systems: vehicle speed sensors, accelerator pedal position sensors, acceleration sensors, car throttle position sensors, engine speed sensors, water temperature sensors, oil temperature sensors, etc.
+(1) Transmission control systems: vehicle speed sensors, accelerator pedal position sensors, acceleration sensors, throttle position sensors, engine speed sensors, coolant temperature sensors, transmission fluid temperature sensors, etc.

-(2) In suspension control systems: speed sensors in cars, car throttle sensor, acceleration sensor, body height sensor, steering wheel angle sensor, etc.
+(2) Suspension control systems: vehicle speed sensors, throttle sensors, acceleration sensors, body height sensors, steering wheel angle sensors, etc.

 1. Detection of the Throttle Switch